wanderinggnome648/Nightingale3dp/README.md

 ### Q: What's the ideal environment for this design?

 - A: I designed this as the purifier I would want in my kid's classroom.
-I don't want teachers to worry about turning it off/on or changing the speed settings.
+It can't be loud.
+And I don't want teachers to worry about turning it off/on or changing the speed settings.
 Finally, I wanted it to be durable, easy to fix if a component breaks, and easy to replace the filters.

 ### Q: Why is it named 'The Nightingale'?